acollign/netrunner-wiki/BHAGs.md

 * Actually implement the deep changes to the core rules that the Nisei Comprehensive Rules brought along (checkpoints, etc).

 * Save a copy of every single game along with the messages sent by the client to the server using a system such as [this one](http://spootnik.org/entries/2016/12/17/building-an-atomic-database-with-clojure).
-  * Give users a way to view all of their old games.
-(Because it's all stateless atoms, should be "easy" to handle displaying old games by changing which "state" is being used to display on the screen.)
+  * ~Give users a way to view all of their old games.~ Done with messages only.

 ---
 2019-03-25